audioquality/gwc/README.md

       + **Windowing Function**
 	      - _Blackman_: Try this second
 	      - _Hybrid Blackman-Full Pass_: Fastest, may work well for relatively "clean" audio files with only a little hiss
-	      - _Hanning-overlap-add_: Usually this is the one you want
+	      - _Hanning-overlap-add_: Usually this is the one you want (Default)
       + **Noise Suppression Method**
         - _Weiner_: A little better than Power Spectral Subtraction
         - _Power Spectral Subtraction_: Crudest
         - _Ephram-Malah 1984_: Pretty darn good
-        - _Lorber & Hoeldrich_: Large improvement over Ephram-Malah
+        - _Lorber & Hoeldrich_: Large improvement over Ephram-Malah (Default)
     - **Preferences**
       + **Seconds of audio preselected when "S" key is struck** - Stop playback and select audio from "current_position - S_seconds"  to "current_position"
       +	**Normalize values for declick, denoise?** - The normalize option asks libsndfile to normalize the audio data on the interval -1.0 to 1.0, it appears to make no difference, and it really only there for testing.
 Set to 1 for normalization, 0 for non-normalized data.
       +	**Silence estimate in seconds for marking songs** - Used for _Markers->Mark Songs_
       +	**Log frequency in sonogram** - Logarithmic frequency scale
-      +	**Audio Device** - Output Device, ALSA output example: _hw:1,0_
+      +	**Audio Device** - Output Device.
+ALSA example: _hw:1,0_
+            NOTE: I only tested the ALSA output mode.
+The OSS/Pulseaudio compatibility might be affected, use at your own risk.

 ## ToDo

 This codebase seems a little clunky from the UI perspective.
-Considering it is more than a decade old, it makes no sense to build more advanced features on top of this code.
-A good idea might be a complete code rewrite, while keeping the original audio restoration function base.
+Considering that it is more than a decade old, it makes no sense to build more advanced features on top of this code.
+A good idea might be a complete code rewrite, while keeping the original audio restoration algorithms.
 The GWC is still missing:

  * multithreaded audio processing
  * lossless audio format support (FLAC)